Gtryp/Gtryp/README.md

-- 👋 Hi, I’m @Gtryp
+- 👋 Hi, I’m @GTryp
-- 👀 I’m interested in blockchain business development
+- 👀 I’m interested in FinTech, Blockchain, Open Science and Product Developement among others.
-- 🌱 I’m currently learning cryptoeconomics and agile management
+- 🌱 I’m currently in the path to transitioning to Software Product Management
-- 💞️ I’m looking to collaborate on building a decentralized and fair future
+- 💞️ I’m looking to collaborate on building  innovative products and hopefully a decentralized and fairer future.
 - 📫 How to reach me ...

 <!---